vectordotdev/vector/website/guides/integrate/sources/journald/file.md

 ---
 last_modified_on: "2020-03-27"
 $schema: "/.meta/.schemas/guides.json"
-title: "Send logs from Journald to File"
+title: "Send logs from Journald to a file"
-description: "A guide to quickly, and correctly, send logs from Journald to File."
+description: "A guide to quickly, and correctly, send logs from Journald to a file."
 author_github: https://github.com/binarylogic
 tags: ["type: tutorial","domain: sources","domain: sinks","source: journald","sink: file"]
 ---